If the SLS AMG could wear a T-shirt it would suitably state “I’m the car your mother warned you about”

 AMG, based at Affalterbach, is the tuning offshoot of Mercedes-Benz turning out thoroughbred sports car avatars of everyday Mercedes-Benz models.
 The SLS though is the first car to be completely engineered by AMG.

+And that was your concise history and geography lesson - I am now going to tell you what the SLS can do and, bloody hell, does it do it well!!!.
+I write this just after a 450km long day out driving the SLS on the twisty Pam American highway in Mexico from Peubla to Oaxaca.
+My pulse is still racing and I can still hear the engine in my head roaring with unbridled enthusiasm as it down shifts through the seven speed double clutch transmission with the ceramic brakes shaving off some speed as I attack a corner.
 Round the apex, off the brakes, on the gas and 563 horses in the crankcase burst into spontaneous gallop as if being ridden by Wagner's Valkyries .
 More emotions surge through my soul in those five seconds around the curve than I usually experience in a day at the desk.
 Terror, confidence, joy and exhilaration rapidly sear through me as the SLS urges me to take a corner at an eye-popping pace and then goes around it with the poise and grace of a Bolshoi ballerina doing a pirouette.
 There is no battle of wills fought through the steering wheel to keep things tidy nor is there a nightmare waiting to happen even when the corner is a double apex one – just oodles of grip and complicity.
 The dynamics of this car make it scythe through twists and turns - quickly and precisely – thanks to its low centre of gravity and weight distribution - 47 percent at the front and 53 at the rear.
 At consequent twists on the road, especially between Tehuacan and Asuncion, the SLS inspired me to get off the power late and carry more speed into corners and still it went through without any corrective action from the ESP (Electronic Stability Program).
 The steering however feels a tad too light at high speeds, especially over road irregularities.

 To put aside superlatives and give you figures, AMG claims the SLS will go from 0 to 100kph in just 3.8 seconds and to 200kph in 12 – quite believable because I remember the speedo needle hovering at 200kph ever so often.
 The peak torque is 650Nm at 4750rpm and of this 420Nm is available right down from 2000rpm.